How this summer could bring the pandemic relief we’re longing for

 Beyond this summer, the picture grows fuzzier, but many remain optimistic.

-Winter, when more people are indoors, could bring an increase in cases and the return of some precautions or restrictions, though that is far from certain.
+Next winter, when more people are indoors, could bring an increase in cases and the return of some precautions or restrictions, though that is far from certain.

 “We may see some peak in cases next winter, but as long as the vaccine remains effective, you will not see this level of death,” said Ali Mokdad, an epidemiologist at the Institute for Health Metrics and Evaluation at the University of Washington.